MAP IT

 07

 Philly has its cheesesteaks, New York has its hot dogs, but when Washingtonians stay out late, they chow down on a jumbo slice, a cheesy, often-greasy slice of pizza that’s nearly as big as a normal large pie.
-They’re most common in Adams Morgan, a nightlife-centric, funky neighborhood north of the White House, where you’ll see signs (and lines) along bar-filled 18th Street NW late on Friday and Saturday nights.
+They’re most common in Adams Morgan, a nightlife-centric, funky neighborhood where you’ll see signs (and lines) along bar-filled 18th Street NW late on Friday and Saturday nights.

 08

-A craft beer and distillery revolution has rocked DC in recent years, with breweries, rum production facilities and whisky makers popping up in off-the-beaten track neighborhoods.
-Many local bars pour made-here stuff: Look for wares by DC Brau or Atlas Brew Works or cocktails starring locally distilled spirits from Ivy City.
+A craft beer and distillery revolution has also rocked DC, with breweries, rum production facilities and whisky makers honing their craft locally.
+Many bars pour made-here stuff: DC Brau, Red Bear and Atlas Brew Works are a start, and local cocktails often showcase distilled spirits from DC's Ivy City neighborhood.
 Most facilities are open for tours and tastings, too.

 09